 TIGHTNESS ON THE AMSTERDAM HOUSING MARKET

-The shortage on the housing market in Amsterdam continues to be a problem.
-The NOS wrote this earlier in 2021.
+The tightness in the housing market in Amsterdam continues and this is still a problem.
+NOS also wrote that earlier in 2021.
 Amsterdam is a hip city.
-It is very popular with students and city dwellers.
-There is simply more demand than supply.
+It is very popular with students and peripheral residents.
+There is simply more demand compared to supply.
 People are pushing.
 We see the number of viewings increasing, accompanied by high overbids.
 In general, prices in Amsterdam are still higher than in the rest of the Netherlands.
-You pay a higher square metre price in Amsterdam than elsewhere in the country.
+You pay a higher square meter price in Amsterdam than elsewhere in the country.
 Yet many people want to live in and around Amsterdam.
-We therefore believe that this housing shortage will not diminish in the coming years.
+As a result, we don't think this housing shortage will ease in the coming years.

 Download